How to Scale Black Friday Facebook Ads for the upcoming Holidays

 This other money-saving automation will pause an ad set if it has a low ROAS after spending half of its daily budget.

 Depending on your ad sets’ budgets in Q4 and the Q4 strategy you’re using, you may need to adjust this to include more than just today’s budget.
-Also remember to adjust the ROAS limit you’re comfortable with.
+Also, remember to adjust the ROAS limit you’re comfortable with.

 When I’m using manual bidding, this Revealbot Strategy guarantees I’ll get the lowest manual bid.
 I set my initial bid very conservatively and this automation will increase my bid every so often until my ads start getting impressions.

 This Revealbot Strategy out-of-the-box increases the bid by $0.50 every 30 minutes, but I’ve also had success by increasing the bid by 7% every 2 hours.
-The exact increments and frequency is up to you.
+The exact increments and frequency are up to you.

 What I like about manual bidding paired with this automation is that there’s a lot of competition during Q4, and instead of letting the Facebook algorithm determine my costs with auto bids or spending my own time adjusting budgets manually, I can automatically outbid our competitors without lifting a finger.

 This rule can also be set up to be reset at midnight.
-So, for example, if at the end of the day your bid reached double your initial bid, you can reset it at midnight so it starts the new day with the baseline bid, guaranteeing your the lowest possible bid on a daily basis.
+So, for example, if at the end of the day your bid reached double your initial bid, you can reset it at midnight so it starts the new day with the baseline bid, guaranteeing you the lowest possible bid on a daily basis.

 In order to spend more budget profitably as soon as the opportunity arises, I use a scaling strategy commonly referred to as “surfing.”
 Revealbot has a Strategy for it and what it will do is increase the budget by 10% every hour if it is exceeding your ROAS target.